Intercultural Teaching Competence: A Framework

 Researchers: Gavan Watson and Stephanie Oliver

-The goal of this study is to evaluate the effectiveness of the Teaching Support Centre's instructor support model for Western Active Learning Space (WALS), Western's first active learning classroom.
+The goal of this study is to evaluate the effectiveness of the Centre for Teaching and Learning's instructor support model for Western Active Learning Space (WALS), Western's first active learning classroom.
 Funded by the Ministry of Training, Colleges, and Universities and Western University, WALS opened in August 2014 as a General Use classroom.
 Conceived using Shirley Reushle’s “PaSsPorT” model (2013), a theoretical framework adapted from Radcliffe (2009) that emphasizes People, Spaces, Pedagogy, and Technology when designing active learning spaces, WALS “integrat[es] … pedagogy, physical design, and instructional technology” (Neill & Etheridge, 2008) with a focus on student-centred, active learning.

-At Western, members of the Teaching Support Centre (TSC) developed a three-step iterative process to support instructors in WALS.
+At Western, members of the Centre for Teaching and Learning developed a three-step iterative process to support instructors in WALS.
 This process includes: 1) an “Intro to WALS” Workshop, in which instructors gain an introduction to the space's unique technological and spatial affordances, become familiar with active learning techniques, and network with each other; 2) one-on-one consultations in which instructors meet with a member of the TSC to discuss adapting their courses for WALS; and 3) designated "Sandbox" times when instructors come "play" in WALS and experiment with the space and technology while supported by a member of the TSC.

 Through semi-structured interviews and a grounded theory approach (Strauss & Corbin, 1998), we will measure the effectiveness of our WALS support model by collecting data from WALS instructors in a variety of disciplines and at various levels of undergraduate and graduate teaching.
 The study will provide us with data to adapt the WALS support model to instructor needs at Western, and will enable us to share our findings with other post-secondary institutions developing similar programs to support faculty in active learning spaces.